file-format/Products/content/en/spreadsheet/go/xlsx2go/index.md

-<p>Xlsx2Go is open source pure go library that provides a very easy way to work with Microsoft Excel XLSX spreadsheets using Go language commands.
-The library is very stable and can perform speedy operations and gives a very reliable way to work with the XLSX spreadsheet using Golang.
+<p>Xlsx2Go is open source pure go library that provides a easy way to work with Microsoft Excel XLSX spreadsheets using Go language commands.
+The library is stable and can perform speedy operations and gives a reliable way to work with the XLSX spreadsheet using Golang.
 With just a couple of lines of code, you can manage several operations related to spreadsheet creation, formatting, and manipulation.</p>
-<p>The Xlsx2Go library has included support for several important features related to Excel spreadsheet processing, such as make a new spreadsheet, open, modify or delete an existing spreadsheet file,  add new  Excel sheet to a workbook, add new cells, format Excel cell, validate cells data, conditional formatting support, worksheet cells Merging and unmerging, embedded Images and photos, copy worksheets, copy rows or columns, and much more.</p>
+<p>The Xlsx2Go library supports several important features related to Excel spreadsheet processing, such as make a new spreadsheet, open, modify or delete an existing spreadsheet file, add new Excel sheet to a workbook, add new cells, format Excel cell, validate cells data, conditional formatting support, worksheet cells Merging and unmerging, embedded Images and photos, copy worksheets, copy rows or columns, and much more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}